joshua211/MinimalProfiler/README.md

 ```

 ## Things to note
-#### Async/Threaded
-At this point, async and threaded methods are not supported.
 #### Complexity
 Currently at least one reflection call is made each time a profiled method is executed.
 Since reflection is slow, this will increase the time used to execute the method by a few ticks.